Sunday, 16 September 2012

 10. Fame - David Bowie

-McAlpin Hotel on Broadway and 34th Street in a much earlier time when the Empire State Building was not even on the boards yet.
+McAlpin Hotel on Broadway & 34th Street in a much earlier time when the Empire State Building was not even on the boards yet.

 The summer of '75 was rapidly approaching its end.
 The trees were already becoming golden and red.
-The Kutschers kitchen steward had promised me I would be working in the dining-room as a bus-boy as soon as the university students would go back to their respective colleges in early September.
+The Kutschers kitchen steward had promised me I would be working in the dining-room as a bus-boy as soon as the college students would went back to their respective universities in early September.
 It reminded me of Rod Stewart's 'Maggie Mae': it's late September and I really should be back at school.

 Sullivan County-NY